 There’s a big difference between using a computer and being able to program one.
 And in the modern workplace, more and more jobs are demanding coding—actually writing instructions for the computer instead of doing preformatted tasks.

 A Burning Glass Technologies study of job postings for Oracle Academy found that seven million job openings in 2015 were in occupations which value coding skills.
 This corresponds to 20% of “career track” jobs, defined as positions that pay a national living wage of at least $15 per hour.

 Even more importantly, many of these jobs are in fields that wouldn’t normally be considered technical.
 More than half of job openings for set designers, for example, call for 3D modeling software such as AutoCAD, the same tools used to design an iPhone or a new car.

-Data Analysis: Big data is transforming the business world, and it has reshaped the expectations for roles like business analysts, financial analysts, and data analysts.
+Big data is transforming the business world, and it has reshaped the expectations for roles like business analysts, financial analysts, and data analysts.
 Data Analysts use computer programming to analyze data and solve problems in business and finance.
 Common coding tasks include estimating how much money a company will earn or determining how many of a particular item a store should put on the shelves.

 Coding skills required: Data Management (Excel including Visual Basic and Macros); Database & Business Intelligence (SQL, Oracle); Data Science (Hadoop, NoSQL Data, SAS, R)

 Arts and Design

 Designers use digital tools to create websites and design the physical products we buy.
 The roles include graphic designers, web designers, and UI/UX designers (also a good example of a “hybrid job” that combines different skill sets, in this case programming, design, and human factors engineering).

 Engineers, including mechanical engineers, civil engineers, and engineering technicians, use programming to design and test new products and conduct research on how to solve practical technology problems.